ItsNotDNS/virtual-outdoors-club/README.md

    - This will allow you to use pgAdmin4, and `manage.py`.
  - Install [pgAdmin4](https://www.pgadmin.org/download/pgadmin-4-macos/)
    - You should be able to add a new server, choose a name and the host is `127.0.0.1`
- - You should now be able to run `python3 src/django/manage.py runserver`
+ - You should now be able to run `python3 src/django/manage.py runserver` and `python src/django/manage.py process_tasks`

 ### Testing

 You can run `python3 manage.py test` to run the django unit tests and `coverage run --source='.' manage.py test api` to collect coverage data.
-After `coverage report` to see this data.
+Afterwords `coverage report` to see this data.

+For testing the email worker locally run `python -m smtpd -n -c DebuggingServer localhost:1025`.
+This will intercept emails sent by the worker and display them in the console.

 ### Production Server in Cybera